NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 Now remember from the video that the LiDAR system times the travel of the light to the ground and back and that time is used to in turn calculate distance traveled.
 Distance traveled is then converted to elevation.
 Also remember that a LiDAR system contains a GPS and an IMU that help it accurately identify the location of reflected light energy, on the ground.

 <iframe width="960" height="720" src="//www.youtube.com/embed/OPgsL79eoBE?rel=0&vq=hd720" frameborder="0" allowfullscreen></iframe>
- *still working on refining this embed so that the quality is what we want it to be *

-> A brief review of Active vs Passive Remote Sensing
-> Active systems like LiDAR (and also radar) use their own energy source to sample the earth.
-In the case of the LiDAR system that source is a light emitted from a rapidly firing laser.
-A passive system measures existing energy that is emitted from the earth.
-For example a thermal sensor measures how much heat is emitted from an object - and that object might be heated by the sun.
-That heat was already there and is simply, **passively** measured by the instrument.

-{% include _images.html url="//farm6.staticflickr.com/5551/14532580828_2933469e24.jpg" width="500" height="354" description="Active vs Passive remote sensing systems.
-LiDAR is an active remote sensing system given it has it's own light source - a laser which rapidly emits pulses of light." %}

-{% include _images.html url="//upload.wikimedia.org/wikipedia/commons/0/0c/Infrared_dog.jpg" width="416" height="212" description="A thermal camera is an example of a passive sensor.
-This sensor detects the amount of heat that an object gives off." %}

 ##Digging Deeper - The Distribution of Reflected Light Energy in terms of Photons